MaraRinn/StarfieldOutpostCompendium/Industry From Scratch.md

 </p>

 Video presentation of this site by JRamosWorks Gaming Fun, [#Starfield Outposts - 5 Resources in One Spot on Andraphon | Great Starter Locations Video 1 of 4](https://www.youtube.com/watch?v=XEJNLgBUXVI)

-## Procyon III (Cu, Sealant)

-[Procyon III](https://inara.cz/starfield/starsystem/101/#area1624) is one of several convenient sources of **Ionic Liquid**, along with Copper, Fluorine, Tetrafluoride, Water, Antimicrobial, Sealant, and Fiber.
-All the materials should be available if you select a site in a region rich with Ionic Liquids (bright green patches on the map).

-We'll start off with extracting copper to drive industry at Bessel III-b.

-Design:

-- Landing Pad - Small
-- Industrial Workbench
-- Wind Turbine - Advanced (25 power)
-- Extractor - Solid (copper)
-- 2 Storage - Solid - Large (copper, sealant)
-- Extractor - Liquid (water)
-- Storage - Liquid - Large (water)
-- Greenhouse (sealant)

-Bill of Materials:

-- Manufactured
-  - Adaptive Frame: 35
-  - Isocentered Magnet: 2
-  - Reactive Gauge: 3 (built on-site using copper extracted locally)
-- Solid
-  - Aluminum: 78 (+3 for reactive gauge)
-  - Iron: 71
-  - Nickel: 20
-  - Sealant: 3 (cold cave nettle, frozen plains)
-  - Tungsten: 2
-- Gas
-  - Fluorine: 4 (can be gathered locally)

-**Location**: You should be able to find an appropriate site in various wetlands (regions where Ionic Liquids are available).
-Look for a **flat site with copper, fluorine, ionic liquids, tetrafluorides and water**.
-The ionic liquids and tetrafluorides will be needed later for producing isotopic coolant, while the fluorine is necessary for producing greenhouses.

 ## Zeta Ophiucui I (silver, ytterbium, polymer)